lagbolt/library/FRBRcatalogerrors/draft.md

 where the number is an identifier, internal to the system, for a particular author.
 In this case, the system has the opportunity to format the web page differently than the usual search results page.
 This is how Vega produces custom "author pages" (and "concept pages" in place of a subject heading search).

-Any place a system displays a thumbnail, that can also be clickable in the same way.
+Any place a system displays a thumbnail image, that can also be clickable in the same way.

 #### Catalog Enhancements